Skip to Main Navigation

 Overview

-The triple environmental crises of climate change, nature loss, and pollution are beginning to reverse decades of development progress in some countries, and slow progress in others.
-The "grow now, clean up later" mindset is no longer an option.
+Nature loss, pollution, and degraded lands and seas are beginning to reverse decades of development progress.
 Addressing environmental degradation and the loss of nature is essential to ending poverty on a livable planet.

-A healthy environment is also key to ensure that people can lead healthy and productive lives, and that public and private resources can be invested in advancing development instead of remediating pollution.
-The world’s ecosystems regulate the air, water, and soil on which we all depend, and form a unique and cost-effective buffer against extreme weather events and climate change.
+A healthy environment is also key in ensuring that people can lead healthy and productive lives, and that public and private resources can be invested in advancing development outcomes.
+The world’s ecosystems regulate the air, water, and soil on which we all depend, and form a unique and cost-effective buffer against extreme weather events.

 In Depth